Single Sources of Truth

 Reusing and extending schemas

-You can add new fields through .extendSchema()
+You can add new fields by calling .extendSchema() on the original schema:

 // Extend the User schema